BitcoinUnlimited/BitcoinUnlimited/doc/build-macos.md

 Notes
 -----

-* Tested on OS X 10.8 through 10.12 on 64-bit Intel processors only.
+* Tested on OS X 10.8 through macOS 10.12 on 64-bit Intel processors only.

 * Building with downloaded Qt binaries is not officially supported.
 See the notes in [#7714](https://github.com/bitcoin/bitcoin/issues/7714)